malihass/malihass.github.io/_pages/research.md

 4. S. T. Chong, M. Hassanaly, H. Koo, M. E. Mueller, V. Raman, K.-P. Geigle, "Large eddy simulation of pressure and dilution-jet effects on soot formation in a model aircraft swirl combustor" in **Combustion and Flame**, 2018. [\[PDF\]](https://elib.dlr.de/119917/1/2018_chong_geigle_cf_author_final.pdf).

 ## *Numerical solver*
 No matter how accurate are physics models, they intimately interact with numerical solvers which can introduce larger errors than the physics-modeling approach.
-For instance, numerical discretization may introduce dissipation that outweight the effect of turbulence models.
-I have developed a solvers that minimize the amount of numerical dissipation of variable density low-Mach solvers in OpenFoam.
+For instance, numerical discretization may introduce dissipation that outweighs the effect of turbulence models.
+I have developed a solver that minimize the amount of numerical dissipation of variable density low-Mach solvers in OpenFoam.

 Picture

 In turn, numerical solvers also depend on the computing architecture on which they are deployed.
 With the rise of GPU/CPU computing architectures, writing efficient code requires appropriate memory management.
-I have developed an approach where numerical chemistry Jacobian can be symbolically encoded, allowing to control common-subexpression precomputations.
+I have developed an approach where numerical chemistry Jacobian can be symbolically encoded, allowing to control the common subexpressions precomputations.
 A tradeoff between memory and computational intensity can be done that way.
 The approach has been deployed on Exascale machines.

 ### Related work
 1. M. Hassanaly, H. Koo, C. F. Lietz, S. T. Chong, V. Raman, "A minimally-dissipative low-Mach number solver for complex reacting flows in OpenFOAM" in **Computer and Fluids**, 2018. [\[PDF\]](https://arxiv.org/pdf/1705.04777.pdf).